 EX4DEV17 will host a number of special guests, including a diverse range of high profile expert panellists.
 During the evening panel session, panellists will reflect on key issues linked to harnessing the extractive industries for development.
-During the day-time break out discussions, themes, issues and questions will be identified to be explored further in the panel discussion.
+During the day time break out discussions, themes, issues and questions will be identified to be explored further in the panel discussion.

 Professor Gavin Hilson, University of Surrey – Keynote and Panellist

 Gavin is a leading global authority on the environmental and social impacts of the small-scale mining sector.
-He has published over 100 journal articles, book chapters and reports on the subject, his specialist knowledge widely recognized internationally.
-He has delivered talks on small-scale mining and provided consultancy services on the subject for a range of high profile organizations and corporations worldwide, including the United Nations and World Bank.
+He has published over 100 journal articles, book chapters and reports on the subject, his specialist knowledge widely recognised internationally.
+He has delivered talks on small-scale mining and provided consultancy services on the subject for a range of high profile organisations and corporations worldwide, including the United Nations and World Bank.
 Gavin is editor-in-chief of The Extractive Industries and Society (Elsevier Science), and is on the editorial boards of numerous journals.
 He is also an executive board member of the Diamond Development Initiative.

 Professor Caroline Digby, University of Cape Town – Panellist